-Despite the severe disruption of COVID-19, tourism in South Australia is proving its resilience and there is significant investment being made to rebuild the visitor economy.
-As South Australia's tourism industry recovers from the impacts of the global pandemic, it is expected that there will be a substantial boost in air and cruise access, resulting in strong business confidence, and increased visitation and expenditure.
+Despite the severe disruption of COVID-19, tourism in South Australia is proving its resilience and is investing significantly to rebuild the visitor economy.
+As South Australia's tourism industry recovers from the impacts of the global pandemic, it is expected that there will be a substantial boost in air and cruise access, resulting in strong business confidence.